web-auth/webauthn-framework/doc/webauthn/PublicKeyCredentialCreation.md

 ### Attestation Statement Support Manager

-At the moment, only 4 Attestation Statement types are supported:
+All 5 Attestation Statement types described in the specification are supported:

 * none
 * fido-u2f
 * packed
 * android key
+* android safety net
+* trusted platform module

 We highly recommend to use them all.

-You just have to instantiate the classes and add these to the dedicated manager (`Webauthn\AttestationStatement\AttestationStatementSupportManager` class).
+You have to instantiate the classes and add these to the dedicated manager (`Webauthn\AttestationStatement\AttestationStatementSupportManager` class).

+*/!\ Android SafetyNet Attestation Statement requires an HTTP Client (see http://docs.php-http.org/en/latest/) and an API key (see https://developer.android.com/training/safetynet/attestation).*

 ```php
 <?php